bsc-mem/Mess-simulator/README.md

 ## Overview

-The Mess Simulator is an abstract memory model that utilizes bandwidth-latency curves to simulate memory system performance.
-By matching its behavior to input bandwidth-latency curves, it provides a highly customizable and accurate approach for simulating diverse memory systems.
+The Mess Simulator is an analytical memory model that utilizes bandwidth-latency curves to simulate memory system performance.
+By matching its behavior to input bandwidth--latency curves, it provides a highly customizable and accurate approach for simulating diverse memory systems.
 The input curves can either be:

 - **Experimentally derived:** Obtained by running the [Mess Benchmark](https://github.com/bsc-mem/Mess-benchmark) on actual hardware.
-- **Manufacturer-supplied:** Provided by memory manufacturers based on detailed hardware models.
+- **Manufacturer-supplied:** Provided by memory manufacturers based on detailed RTL simulations.

-The Mess Simulator employs a proportional–integral (PI) controller mechanism, derived from control theory, to dynamically align its output with the input bandwidth-latency curves.
-This approach ensures realistic simulation of memory systems, accommodating varying workloads and system configurations.
+The Mess Simulator employs a proportional–integral (PI) controller mechanism, derived from classical control theory, to dynamically align its output with the input bandwidth--latency curves.
+This approach ensures realistic simulation of memory systems for varying workloads and system configurations.

 ---

 The Mess Simulator is organized into two primary components:

-**1. Mess Standalone Mode**

-The Standalone version of Mess Simulator operates independently and is ideal for:
-- **Benchmarking:** Using predefined bandwidth-latency curves to test memory system performance.
-- **Research and Development:** Experimenting with memory behavior in isolation from other system components.
-- **Ease of Integration:** Serving as a reference for integrating the simulator with other CPU simulators.

-The Mess Standalone Mode is implemented in C++ and provides a simple interface for running memory simulations without additional dependencies.

-**2. Mess Integrated Mode**
+**1. Mess Integrated Mode**

 The Integrated version of Mess Simulator is designed for seamless incorporation into popular CPU simulators.
 This mode currently supports:
 - **ZSim**